Bivouac (album): Overview

-Musically, the sound of Bivouac has been described as emo, punk rock, and pop-punk, with elements of the work of Helmet, Naked Raygun and early Smashing Pumpkins.
+Musically, the sound of Bivouac has been described as emo, punk rock, and pop-punk, with elements of the work of Helmet, Naked Raygun, and early Smashing Pumpkins.
 In his 33 1/3 book 24 Hour Revenge Therapy (2018) on the band, Ronen Givony said it was "slower, heavier, and gloomier in every way" compared to Unfun.
 He explained that Bivouac was a "set of sprawling, complex, deep-sea epics; angry, paranoid howls of despair; mournful, world-weary funeral dirges; and vivid, multipart revenge fantasies".
-Schwarzenbach equated the album's the sound to the work of Bob Mould, Mike Ness of Social Distortion, Evan Dando of the Lemonheads, Sinéad O'Connor, Guy Picciotto of Fugazi, and Dave Pirner of Soul Asylum.
+Schwarzenbach equated the album's sound to the work of Bob Mould, Mike Ness of Social Distortion, Evan Dando of the Lemonheads, Sinéad O'Connor, Guy Picciotto of Fugazi, and Dave Pirner of Soul Asylum.
 Kyle Ryan of The A.V.
-Club wrote that the band took influence from the Midwestern and Washington, D.C. post-punk scenes with the "angular rhythms, propulsive bass, noisy guitars, and a pronounced dark streak".
-Schwarzenbach and Lance Hahn of Cringer would talk about writing songs often; Hahn and Jawbreaker would hang out and listen to music together, which Schwarzenbach said would find its way into their songs.
+Club wrote that the band took influence from the Midwestern and Washington, D.C. post-punk scenes with the "angular rhythms, propulsive bass, noisy guitars, and a pronounced dark streak."
+Schwarzenbach and Hahn talked about writing songs often; Hahn and the rest of Jawbreaker hung out and listened to music together, which Schwarzenbach said found its way into their songs.

 The Free Lance–Star writer Brendan Fitzgerald said it was a lyrically "dark and aggressive" album that conveys "faithlessness and despair, punctuated with plateaus of romantic rejoicing".
 Andy Greenwald, author of Nothing Feels Good: Punk Rock, Teenagers, and Emo (2003), wrote that the lyrics were taken from Schwarzenbach's diaries, which saw the focus shift towards him: "The attraction then was to the songwriter; it wasn't the song that the listeners related to, it was the singer".
-In contrast to the band's later releases which were entirely written by Schwarzenbach, Bivouac has been described as Jawbreaker's "most collaborative" album.
+In contrast to the band's later releases, which were entirely written by Schwarzenbach, Bivouac has been described as Jawbreaker's "most collaborative" album.
 The lyrics to "Sleep", "P.S.
-New York Is Burning" and "Like a Secret" were written by Bauermeister, while "Parabola" was a collaborative effort between all three band members.
-Narrative samples are heard in three of the album's tracks, namely "Donatello" (from The Twilight Zone), "Like a Secret" and "Bivouac"; Pfahler said the instrumental sections that the samples were laid over were influenced by Bitch Magnet and Sonic Youth.
+New York Is Burning", and "Like a Secret" were written by Bauermeister, while "Parabola" was a collaborative effort between all three band members.
+Narrative samples are heard in three of the album's tracks, namely "Donatello", "Like a Secret", and "Bivouac"; Pfahler said the instrumental sections that the samples were laid over were influenced by Bitch Magnet and Sonic Youth.
+Author Andrew Earles wrote in his book Gimme Indie Rock: 500 Essential American Underground Rock Albums 1981–1996 (2014) that the members of Jawbreaker learned this via their contemporaries in Steel Pole Bath Tub.
 The album's title, Bivouac, was taken from the sample used in "Bivouac", which was from a nature documentary on ant colonies.
 Pfahler explained that the narrator discusses bivouacs: "temporary encampments that the ants build out of their living bodies to protect the queen.
 We thought it apt, as our move to S.F. felt a bit like a bivouac".